-The issue is being made through the Book Building Process, in terms of Rule 19(2)(b)(i) of the Securities Contracts (Regulation) Rules, 1957, as amended ("SCRR") read with Regulation 253 of the SEBI ICDR Regulations, as amended, wherein not more than 50% of the Net Issue shall be allocated on a proportionate basis to Qualified Institutional Buyers ("QIBs", the "QIB Portion"), provided that our Company may, in consultation with the Book Running Lead Managers, allocate up to 60% of the QIB Portion to Anchor Investors on a discretionary basis in accordance with the SEBI ICDR Regulations ("Anchor Investor Portion"), of which one-third shall be reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the Anchor Investor Allocation Price.
-In the event of under-subscription, or non-allocation in the Anchor Investor Portion, the balance Equity Shares shall be added to the Net QIB Portion shall be available for allocation on a proportionate basis to Null Punds, and the remainder of the Net QIB Portion shall be available for allocation on a proportionate basis to Null Punds, and the remainder of the Net QIB Portion Investor Shares available for allocation in the Mutual Funds are received at or above the issue Price.
-However, if the aggregate demand from Mutual Funds is less than 5% of the Net Issue shall be available for allocation in the Mutual Fund Portion will be added to the remaining Net QIB Portion for proportionate allocation to QIBs.
-Further, no less than 15% of the Net Issue shall be available for allocation to Retail Individual Bidders in accordance with the SEBI ICDR Regulations, subject to valid Bids being received at or above the issue Price.
-All potential Bidders (except Anchor Investors) are required to mandatorily utilize the Application Supported by Blocked Amount ("ASBA") process providing details of their respective ASBA accounts, and UPI ID in case of RIBs using the U sue Procedure" beginning on page 262 of this I RISK IN RELATION TO THE FIRST ISSUE
+The issue is being made through the Book Building Process, in terms of Rule 19(2)(b)(i) of the Securities Contracts (Regulation) Rules, 1957, as amended ("SCRR") read with Regulation 253 of the SEBI ICDR Regulations, as amended, wherein not more than 50% of the Net Issue shall be allocated on a proportionate basis to Qualified Institutional Buyers ("QIBs"), the "QIB Portion"), provided that our Company may, in consultation with the Book Running Lead Managers, allocate up to 60% of the QIB Portion to Anchor Investors on a discretionary basis in accordance with the SEBI ICDR Regulations ("Anchor Investor Portion"), of which one-third shall be reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the Anchor Investor Allocation Price.
+In the event of under-subscription, or non-allocation in the Anchor Investor Portion, the balance Equity Shares shall be available for allocation on a proportionate basis only to Mutual Funds, and the remainder of the Net QIB Portion shall be reagiled for allocation on a proportionate basis to all ot the remainder of the Net QIB Portion for proportionate basis to all QIBs, including Mutual Funds, subject to valid Bids being received at or above the issue the issue shall be available for allocation on a proportionate basis to Non-Institutional Bidders and not less than 35% of the Net QIB Portion to QIBs.
+Further, not less than 15% of the Net Suse shall be available for allocation on a proportionate basis to Non-Institutional Bidders and not less than 35% of the Net Issue shall be available for allocation to Regulations, subject to valid Bids being received at or above the issue Price.
+All potential Bidders (except Anchor Investors) are required to mandatorily utilize the Application supported by Blocked Amount ("ASBA") process providing details of their respective ASBA accounts, and UPI ID in case of RIBs using the UPI Mechanism, if applicable, in which the corresponding Bid Amounts will be blocked by the SCSBs or by the Sponsor

+RISK IN RELATION TO THE FIRST ISSUE